 For Popular Online Games 2GB Graphics Card Should Suffice

-For popular online games majority of the older 2GB graphics cards such as the GTX 750Ti is more than enough.
-In fact, the likes of GTX 960 are an overkill for playing the popular online titles on Full HD and high graphics.
+Most older 2GB graphics cards, such as the GTX 750Ti, are more than enough for popular online games.
+GTX 960 is overkill for playing popular online titles in Full HD and high graphics.

 Graphics Card Requirements for AAA Titles

 AAA titles have a robust requirement.
-Since each new AAA title is designed to push the limits of the current gen graphics, a 2GB graphics card would almost certainly not be sufficient for newer AAA titles.
+Since each new AAA title is designed to push the limits of the current-gen graphics, a 2GB graphics card would almost certainly not be sufficient for more recent AAA titles.

 Let us look at some of the AAA titles and their graphics requirements